ArianRM/FrontEnd_Dev/README.md

 <ol>
   <li>
-    HTML and CSS: It was easy in a way, I learned about all the semantics tags and the correct use of them.
+    <strong>HTML and CSS:</strong> It was easy in a way, I learned about all the semantics tags and the correct use of them.
 I learned about styles, pseudo-classes and some animations.
 I implemented BEM methodologies in the naming of the classes and id's of the tags
   </li>

 </ol>